kgleason/www_kirkg_us/posts/how-to-configure-a-freebsd-jail-on-a-digital-ocean-droplet.rst

 |

+With those entries in */etc/rc.conf* the interfaces will all be created and configured at boot time.
 To get the interface set up without a reboot, you can use the following commands:

 |